ddnexus/irt/README.markdown

 RELEVANT is anything that is changing something in the code you are executing (plus comments and blank lines used for description and formatting).

-### Ignored steps
+### Filtered steps

-If you are in an interactive session, make a typo and get an error, that's not relevant for your code so the typo and the error don't get recorded in the log.
+If you are in an interactive session, make a typo and get an error, that's not relevant for your code so the typo and the error doesn't get recorded in the log.

 When you just inspect a variable, using p, pp, ap, puts, y, ... or use any irt command... that are not relevant steps that you want to rerun the next time, so they don't get recorded in the log.